maketadickson/retail_sales_customer_analytics/README.md

 ### 5. Perform SQL-based business analysis

-**1: What are the different customer segments in the customers table, and how many customers belong to each segment?**
+**Task 1: What are the different customer segments in the customers table, and how many customers belong to each segment?**

 ```sql
 SELECT